tomdyson/tomd-nuxt-fe/README.md

 Built in Nuxt, using static site generation, hosted on Netlify.
 The backend is Wagtail, at https://github.com/tomdyson/tomd.

+The same site is hosted twice: one in SSG mode, for production, and the other in SPA mode, for previews.
+They are built with slightly different commands:

+### SSG site

+`yarn build && yarn export && wget -O dist/_redirects https://tomd-wagtail.herokuapp.com/netlify/redirects`

+### SPA site

+`yarn build-spa && yarn export && mv spa_redirects dist/_redirects`

 ## Build Setup

 ```bash